Skip to main content

 Airport Transfers

 Freetown International airport is situated on the far side of a wide estuary from Freetown.
 There are several transfer options from Lungi airport: road, ferry, and water taxi.
 The journey by road can take up to five hours and is not recommended after dark; and the ferry lacks basic safety equipment.
 We therefore recommend the water taxi as the safest option for travel to the city.
 There are two water taxi companies: Seabird and Seacoach.
-Both depart from Freetown International Airport at Lungi and cost $45 for a single journey.
+Both depart from Freetown International Airport at Lungi and cost $45 for a single journey or local currency equivalent.

 Visa/Passport